Music Gateway

 • Small size

 The Yamaha PSS-F30 Portable Keyboard is perfect for those wanting a cheap starter keyboard for home recording.
-It’s very easy to work and a great keyboard which won’t break the bank.
+It’s very easy to work and has a great keyboard that won’t break the bank.
 It could also be an excellent gift for a friend/family member interested in learning the keyboard.
 The compact size means it is great to use in portable studios or as a touring musician.
-With 37 high-quality mini keys which are easy to play, 120 voices and a range of functions that beginners, as well as professionals, can benefit from.
+With 37 high-quality mini keys which are easy to play, 120 voices, and a range of functions that beginners, as well as professionals, can benefit from.

 The Smart Chord feature on the PSS-F30 essentially complements any melody you play with appropriate chords, fundamentally playing along with you and filling out your sound.
 Even though it is suitable for younger players or beginners, there are still some very useful sounds and functions such as Sustain, Metronome and more to create your music with.